kinitrupti/Conference-Website-in-Drupal7/README.md

 In godaddy there is default applications which need to be installed on the host.
 I chose Drupal7.
 I installed it.
 You can check File manager for all the files & folders related to Drupal7.
 Then I went to the url of my hosting and found out that Drupal 7 got installed.
 Now it was time to select a theme.
 We chose Multipurpose theme of Drupal as we wanted something mobile friendly.
 We intalled it through Drupal 7 interface Modules->Install new Module.

 Now as we wanted to create a conference website, we were trying to research to find a module which is better for conference websites.
 Then we got several links related to Conference Organizing Distribution(COD).
 Initially we thought it is a module.
 Then we realized it is a complete drupal package with conference related features.
-What I did was I placed the downloaded tar file of COD in public_html and extracted it.
+What I did was I placed the downloaded tar file of COD in subdomain folder in public_html and extracted it.
+Replace all the folders of drupal with that in COD folder in that path.
+Delete the COD folder and tar file.
+Go to the browser and refresh the url.

+Incase you get an error of memory size or limit then give edit permission to public_html/conf/sites/default/seetings.php.

+Then edit the settings.php by adding the line ini_set('memory_limit', '256M');

+Save and close the file.

+The installation will complete successfully.